 The Beast of Beauty

 1. Long, lustrous, silky hair: Ask any woman (who’s had such tresses that is!) how she manages it.
-You just might get to hear of hour-long shampoos, frequent head massages, a set of combs, brushes, grips, clips that can rival a spare parts mechanic’s toolkit, not to mention the sheer fortune spent in conditioners, volumizers, dryers, serum potions, colourants, oils etc.
+You just might get to hear of hour-long shampoos, frequent head massages, and a set of combs, brushes, grips, and clips that can rival a spare parts mechanic’s toolkit, not to mention the sheer fortune spent in conditioners, volumizers, dryers, serum potions, colourants, oils etc.

-3. Uncomfortable footwear: How many men like a girl in boots, flat shoes or sneakers?
-(I can hear the XY-crowd booing softly) How many men wear this stuff themselves?
-Its a funny thing that men should accuse women of being impractical but make such a big thing about the ‘sexy stiletto’.
-I, for one would really love to design a men’s shoe with a knife-edge under the heel and the front too tight to be comfortable.
+I, for one would love to design a men’s shoe with a knife-edge under the heel and the front too tight to be comfortable.
 I’d prescribe a pedicure and then a day in open-toed sandals, walking on dusty roads and getting into crowded trains…I’d like to see how they look and feel at the end of the day.
-I am sure the supressed groans will sound just as sexy to me.
+I am sure the suppressed groans will sound just as sexy to me.

 I think the best jewellery I ever wore was a bicycle chain around my neck….it had its uses 😉